 Absolutely gorgeous!!
 Waterfront sites in soft green grass.
 Fire rings!
 Full hook ups.
 No cable, but who needs TV with this experience.
 We stayed one night due to our schedule but if we had known what was waiting here we would have planned longer.
 You can walk and enjoy the shoreline and nature.
 Call for directions!
 They were right on track and we didn't have any problems.
 The GPS would have messed us up.
 Staff friendly.
 There are a lot of full time campers but the pull through sites are all in their own area.
-I would book a week here next time.
-We camped here in a Motorhome.
+I would book a week here next time. - Susan A.

 We camped in a lakefront site for three days and two nights.
 There was no real distinguishable parking for our RV, except for the ruts in the field from previous campers.
 All camping sites that I saw were just grass/dirt, which really added to the dirt/etc that we tracked into our rig.
 The electric was in good condition and looked newer, and the sewer was easy to hook into.
 The water pressure was very low.
 The staff were there.
 I decided to WD40 the swing set, so I could stand to push my daughter on the squeaky thing.
 The one really outstanding thing about this park is the fact that it is right on Lake Erie.
 This is stifled by the fact that there are so many weeds on the bank that the lake is unreachable, unless you walk down to the boat ramp.
 What a shame.
 My wife informed me that the shower house was a long uphill walk to a total disaster.
 The bathrooms are just outhouses.
 Will I go back?
 Not unless I decide I again want to sit and look at lake Erie from a distance. - Levi Green